Jayasenthur/E-Commerce-Telemetry-and-Clickstream-Data-Pipeline/README.md

 | `ENVIRONMENT_PRESSURE`             | FLOAT             | Environmental pressure.                           |

 ## Steps to Set Up the Project
+## 3. Prerequisites
+Before running the project, ensure you have the following:

+### Tools and Libraries
+- Python 3.x
+- Streamlit
+- Boto3 (AWS SDK for Python)
+- Snowflake Connector for Python

+### AWS Services
+- AWS Kinesis
+- AWS DynamoDB
+- AWS S3
+- AWS IAM (for permissions)

+### Snowflake
+- Snowflake account with a database and schema configured.

 ### 1. Setting Up IAM Permissions for Lambda Functions
 ### KinesisToDynamoDBProcessor Lambda Function:
 The function requires the following IAM permissions to interact with Kinesis and DynamoDB: